joereynolds/what-to-code/README.md

 `soundex_song('slim-shady.txt', amount=0.75)`

 The amount parameter should be how 'soundexed' the song is on a scale between 0 - 1.
 1 would be every word, 0 would be no words.

+- Some sort of program that finds potentially hard-coded things to make us aware of them, i.e.
+This string 'You can register by 30th of June' in a HTML template is a nono.
+It should warn/flag it up and output something like 'You can register by REGISTRATION_DATE'